menu

 Demographics

-Chaplin is a somewhat ethnically-diverse town.
+Chaplin is a very ethnically-diverse town.
 The people who call Chaplin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chaplin residents report their race to be White, followed by Asian.
-Important ancestries of people in Chaplin include Irish, English, French, French Canadian, and Italian.
+Chaplin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.68% of the town’s residents.
+Important ancestries of people in Chaplin include Irish, French, English, Italian, and French Canadian.

 The most common language spoken in Chaplin is English.
 Other important languages spoken here include Polish and Italian.